joseeden/All-Things-DevOps/pages/030-Security/007-Business-Continuity.md

 ### Business Impact Analysis (BIA)

+Prioritize mission-critical processes:

 - Determine critical business functions, processes, and their dependencies.
 - Quantify the impact of disruptions on these functions.
 - Helps prioritize recovery efforts and allocate resources effectively.

+Assess risks:

+- Identify sensitive data
+- Identify single points of failure

+#### Business Impact

+Could be financial or reputation:

+- Fines
+- Loss of contracts
+- Reputation Loss
+- Data Loss
+    - Breach notification
+    - Escalation requirements
+    - Data exfiltration

+#### Failed Component Impact

+- **Mean Time Between Failures (MTBF)**

+    - Average time a system or component operates without failure
+    - Calculated by dividing the total operational time by the number of failures over a given period.
+    - Higher MTBF values indicate greater reliability

+- **Mean Time To Failure (MTTF)**

+    - Average time a non-repairable system or component operates before it permanently fails.

+    - Assess the expected lifespan or reliability of products

+    - Calculated by dividing the total operational time by the number of failures

+    - Applies to **non-repairable components**

+- **Mean Time To Repair (MTTR)**

+    - Measures the average time required to repair a failed system or component.
+    - Calculated by dividing the total repair time by the number of repair events within a specific period.

+    - Used to evaluate maintenance efficiency and system reliability,

+    - Lower MTTR = faster repair times.

+#### Locating Critical Sources

+- **Data discovery and classifications**

+    - Where is our sensitive data?
+    - On-premise or in the cloud?

+- **Privacy Threshold Assessment (PTA)**

+    - First step, determine nature of sensitive data
+    - Understand first, before taking steps to protect the data

+- **Privacy Impact Assessment (PIA)**

+    - If exfiltrated or data fell to wrong hands
+    - Determine impact and how to respond+

+#### Recovery Point Objective

+- Maximum amount of data loss that is acceptable during a disruption, usually expressed in time (e.g., 4 hours).
+- Related to backup and data replication strategies
+- Backups ensure critical data can be restored without exceeding the acceptable loss.

+#### Recovery Time Objective

+- Maximum amount of time tolerable for system recovery after a disruption or failure.
+- Helps determine the urgency and resources needed to restore operations within a timeframe.

 ### Emergency Response Plan